ThalwegIII/TrueRoll/README.md

 # TrueRoll
 Lua implementation of the True Roll algorithm

-  Implentation of TrueRoll(c) A Stateless, auditable, player-influenced die roller for games using Nakama server
+  Implentation of TrueRoll(c) A Stateless, auditable die roller for games using Nakama server
   -----------------------------------------
   Author: Huge Workshop